 Ask students to respond to prepared questions designed to address the ELO goals.
 These activities provide program staff or faculty with more control and clear assessment opportunities.
 Writing can be assigned to target specific stages of the ELO to emphasize the student's development.
 If done throughout the ELO process, directed writing exercises can provide students with evidence of their evolving perspectives and personal growth.
 This video and these sample reflection questions are a good place to start getting ideas.
-Boise State has a list of Experiential Learning Reflection Questions broken into 2-3-week periods within a semester-long experience.
+Brock University has a webpage of reflection frameworks and questions to prompt students to reflect on academic, personal, and professional development as well as how they engage with other people and systems.

 A Pre-flection Directed Writing Exercise allows students to take a snapshot of where they are before the experience commences.
 It helps ELO program staff understand students' expectations, levels of knowledge, and goals for the program.
-Prompt students with specific questions about the personal/professional/ academic enrichment goals they were hoping to get out of an in-person EL opportunity, and how they might work with you and other partners to replicate some of them virtually.
+Prompt students with specific questions about the personal/ professional/ academic enrichment goals they were hoping to get out of an in-person EL opportunity, and how they might work with you and other partners to replicate some of them virtually.
 (UROP applications may include some of this content already with no additional work.)